Accessing databases that support ODBC from Rexx by using Rexx/SQL

 Alter the paths according to your setup.

-6. Putting all the configure options together we have:
+6. Putting all the configure options together, we get:

 ./configure --with-rexx=regina